valory-xyz/autonolas-tokenomics/audits/internal3/README.md

 This tool requires a non-trivial hack to work with multiple and modern versions of Solidity.
 It is proposed to use forge or echidna.
 ```
+[x] Ran foundry tests in this repository and [autonolas-v1](https://github.com/valory-xyz/autonolas-v1).